 - Add the rice, boiling water and salt to a large saucepan.150 grams (5.3oz) short-grain rice, 1 litre (4¼ US cups) boiling water, ½ teaspoon salt

-- Bring to a simmer, then reduce the heat to low and cook uncovered for 20 minutes, stirring once or twice, until most of the water has evaporated and the rice is cooked.
+- Bring to a simmer, then reduce the heat to low.
+Cook uncovered for about 20 minutes, stirring once or twice, until the rice is tender and most of the water has evaporated.
+The rice should be soft before you add the sweetened condensed milk.

-- Fold the condensed milk, cream and vanilla extract through the cooked rice until well combined.300 grams (10.5oz) condensed milk, 6 tablespoons double cream, 1 teaspoon vanilla extract
+- Stir in the sweetened condensed milk, cream and vanilla until well combined.300 grams (10.5oz) sweetened condensed milk, 6 tablespoons double cream, 1 teaspoon vanilla extract

-- Bring the mixture back to a gentle simmer, then cook over low heat, stirring constantly, until you reach your desired consistency.
-NOTE: Depending on the type of rice, amount of condensed milk, saucepan and heat, this can take anywhere between 8-20 minutes, depending on how thick you like it.Don't worry if it looks thin at first - just keep simmering and stirring, it will thicken up.
+- Bring back to a gentle simmer, then cook over low heat, stirring often, until creamy and thickened.
+This can take 8-20 minutes, depending on your rice, pan, heat and how much condensed milk you use.Don't worry if it looks thin at first - just keep simmering and stirring, it will thicken up.

 Notes

-Cooking time can vary depending on your pot, type of rice, heat setting and how much condensed milk you end up adding.
-After bringing it to a simmer, it could take anywhere from 8 to 20 minutes to reach your desired thickness.
-As a guide, when we use 300g (10.5oz) of condensed milk, it takes about 18 minutes at a low simmer to reach our preferred consistency.
-If it looks very thin at first, don’t worry - just keep cooking and stirring, it will thicken.
-Good pudding comes to those who wait (and stir).
-Remember, it’ll also thicken more as it cools.**Nutritional data disclaimer**
+Cooking time can vary depending on your pan, rice, heat setting and how much condensed milk you add.
+After bringing the pudding back to a gentle simmer, it can take anywhere from 8–20 minutes to thicken.
+As a guide, when we use 300g (10.5oz) of condensed milk, it takes about 18 minutes over a low simmer to reach a thick, spoonable consistency.
+If it looks thin at first, don’t worry.
+Keep cooking gently and stirring often.
+It will thicken as it cooks, and it will thicken even more as it cools.**Nutritional data disclaimer**

 Please keep in mind that the nutritional information provided below is calculated by a third party and we cannot guarantee the accuracy.
 We try our best to give you the most accurate information, but we do not take responsibility for errors that may be present.
 Also, the nutritional value of the recipe may change depending on the exact brands and products used.
 We recommend that you consult with a qualified healthcare professional or registered dietitian for personalised advice on your dietary needs.